Command Line Interface

 Parallel mode

-Julia can be started in parallel mode with either the -p
+Julia can be run in parallel mode using the '-p` or --machine-file

-will launch a worker for each line in file file
+starts a workflow for each line in the file

-is the number of workers to spawn on the node, and defaults to 1.
+is the number of worker processes spawned on a node (1 by default).
 The optional bind-to bind_addr[:port]

-specifies the IP address and port that other workers should use to connect to this worker.
+element defines the IP address and port that other worker processes should use to connect to this process.

 :